RETRIAL MOTION #2 2013

 * * *

 "It cannot be said with any confidence that the results of any of the three trials would have been the same if the jury had heard the newly discovered evidence regarding Mulligan's criminality, the evidence of other viable suspects, the report that [at least] one police officer believed Mulligan was killed by another officer, and the evidence linking Mulligan to the crimes of [Detectives] Acerra, Robinson, and Brazil..."
-Scapicchio writes in her motion.
+Scapicchio wrote in her Ellis retrial motion.

 * * *